rthalley/dnspython/README.md

 New since 1.9.3:

 	Nothing.

 Bugs fixed since 1.9.3:

-     	The rdata _wire_cmp() routine now handles relative names.
+	The rdata `_wire_cmp()` routine now handles relative names.

-	The SIG RR implementation was missing 'import struct'.
+	The SIG RR implementation was missing `import struct`.

 New since 1.9.2:

-    	A boolean parameter, 'raise_on_no_answer', has been added to the query() methods.
-In no-error, no-data situations, this parameter determines whether NoAnswer should be raised or not.
+	A boolean parameter, `raise_on_no_answer`, has been added to the `query()` methods.
+In no-error, no-data situations, this parameter determines whether `NoAnswer` should be raised or not.
-	If True, NoAnswer is raised.
-If False, then an Answer() object with a None rrset will be returned.
+	If True, `NoAnswer` is raised.
+If False, then an `Answer()` object with a None rrset will be returned.

-	Resolver Answer() objects now have a canonical_name field.
+	Resolver `Answer()` objects now have a canonical_name field.

-	Rdata now have a __hash__ method.
+	Rdata now has a `__hash__` method.

 Bugs fixed since 1.9.2:

 	Dnspython was erroneously doing case-insensitive comparisons
 	of the names in NSEC and RRSIG RRs.

-	We now use "is" and not "==" when testing what section an RR is in.
+	We now use `is` and not `==` when testing what section an RR is in.

 	The resolver now disallows metaqueries.

 New since 1.9.1:

 	Nothing.

 Bugs fixed since 1.9.1:

-	The dns.dnssec module didn't work at all due to missing imports that escaped detection in testing because the test suite also did the imports.
+	The `dns.dnssec` module didn't work at all due to missing imports that escaped detection in testing because the test suite also did the imports.
 The third time is the charm!

 New since 1.9.0:

 	Nothing.

 Bugs fixed since 1.9.0:

-        The dns.dnssec module didn't work with DSA due to namespace contamination from a "from"-style import.
+	The `dns.dnssec` module didn't work with DSA due to namespace contamination from a "from"-style import.

 New since 1.8.0:

-    	dnspython now uses poll() instead of select() when available.
+	dnspython now uses `poll()` instead of `select()` when available.

-	Basic DNSSEC validation can be done using dns.dnsec.validate() and dns.dnssec.validate_rrsig() if you have PyCrypto 2.3 or later installed.
+	Basic DNSSEC validation can be done using `dns.dnsec.validate()` and `dns.dnssec.validate_rrsig()` if you have PyCrypto 2.3 or later installed.
 Complete secure resolution is not yet available.

-	Added key_id() to the DNSSEC module, which computes the DNSSEC key id of a DNSKEY rdata.
+	Added `key_id()` to the DNSSEC module, which computes the DNSSEC key id of a DNSKEY rdata.

-	Added make_ds() to the DNSSEC module, which returns the DS RR for a given DNSKEY rdata.
+	Added `make_ds()` to the DNSSEC module, which returns the DS RR for a given DNSKEY rdata.

 	dnspython now raises an exception if HMAC-SHA284 or HMAC-SHA512 are used with a Python older than 2.5.2.
 (Older Pythons do not compute the correct value.)

 	Symbolic constants are now available for TSIG algorithm names.

 Bugs fixed since 1.8.0

-        dns.resolver.zone_for_name() didn't handle a query response
+	`dns.resolver.zone_for_name()` didn't handle a query response
 	with a CNAME or DNAME correctly in some cases.

 	When specifying rdata types and classes as text, Unicode strings may now be used.

 	Hashlib compatibility issues have been fixed.

-	dns.message now imports dns.edns.
+	`dns.message` now imports `dns.edns`.

 	The TSIG algorithm value was passed incorrectly to use_tsig() in some cases.

 New since 1.7.1:

 	Support for hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384
 	and hmac-sha512 has been contributed by Kevin Chen.

 	The tokenizer's tokens are now Token objects instead of (type, value) tuples.

 Bugs fixed since 1.7.1:

 	Escapes in masterfiles now work correctly.
 Previously they were only working correctly when the text involved was part of a domain name.

-     	When constructing a DDNS update, if the present() method was used with a single rdata, a zero TTL was not added.
+	When constructing a DDNS update, if the `present()` method was used with a single rdata, a zero TTL was not added.

 	The entropy pool needed locking to be thread safe.

-	The entropy pool's reading of /dev/random could cause dnspython to block.
+	The entropy pool's reading of `/dev/random` could cause dnspython to block.

 	The entropy pool did buffered reads, potentially consuming more